ReshiAdavan/ReshiAdavan/README.md

 - Interests in Machine Learning and Distributed Systems
 - Seeking Part-time/Full-time internships -->

-A third-year Computer Engineering student at the University of Waterloo.
+A Computer Engineering student at the University of Waterloo.

 I am currently working at Achievers on the Business Transformation team.
 I previously interned at Metro Supply Chain, Loblaw Companies Limited, and Home Trust Company.